The Beginner's Guide to Start Running, According to People Who Have Done It

 Some people run because they want to improve their health, achieve a goal or try something new.
-Think of your “why” and write it down in a place where you’re sure to see it to continue to inspire you even when motivation wanes.
-“When I had an illness that forced me to start running from zero, I constantly visualized myself crossing a finish line,” says Amie Dworecki, USATF- and RRCA-certified (Levels I and II) run coach.
+Think of your "why" and write it down in a place where you're sure to see it to continue to inspire you even when motivation wanes.
+"When I had an illness that forced me to start running from zero, I constantly visualised myself crossing a finishing line", says Amie Dworecki, USATF- and RRCA-certified (Levels I and II) run coach.

 Take It Slow and Steady

 Instead, take the slow-and-steady approach.
-Running coaches assure it will get you further in your training cycle — faster.
-“Building gradually is the key to becoming a successful runner,” Dieujuste says.
-Starting at a slower pace enables you to work on building endurance, patience and discipline — while giving your joints, tendons and bones an opportunity to adapt.
+Running coaches are sure it will get you further in your training cycle—faster.
+"Building gradually is the key to becoming a successful runner", Dieujuste says.
+Starting at a slower pace enables you to work on building endurance, patience and discipline—while giving your joints, tendons and bones an opportunity to adapt.
 It also gives you time to hone your running form and breathing.

 She recommends starting with two to three 15- to 30-minute runs per week, taking a day off in between each.
 Break your runs into intervals where you alternate bouts of walking with running (more on how to do this shortly).